 Entirely too much time was spent on:

 And entirely too little time:

 - Creating content people actually want

-It’s not that Lauren and I are geniuses.
-It’s because our courses can save you a TON of time that you would otherwise waste on learning and trying things that don’t matter (or work).
+These are the strategies that we share in our blogging courses and they are aimed at saving you a ton of time that you would otherwise waste on learning and trying things that don’t matter (or work).